flashbook/flashbot/README.md

 ### Connect from Java or Python
 We can use the Flashbot Python client library and a Jupyter notebook to start exporing our data.

-1. First, run a Flashbot server in a new shell.
-This is what our Flashbot client will connect to.
+1. Start a Flashbot server, if not already running.
     ```bash
     # Starts a Flashbot server on the default port (9020)
     $ java -jar flashbot.jar server --exchanges=gdax --dataDir=/my/data/dir
     ```

 2. Install the client library

     a.
 Java
     Follow the instructions at [Java Library](https://github.com/flashbook/flashbot#java-library)

     b.
 Python
     ```bash
-    pip install flashbot
+    $ pip install flashbot
     ```

-3. Query the Flashbot server for some market data, in this case, the price of the best ask resting in the order book.
+3. Query the Flashbot server for some market data, in this case, we request an aggregated order book and look up the price of the best ask.

     a.
 Java